Swordfish with An Easy Marinade

 We love swordfish for its meaty texture – which also happens to make it quite suitable for skewering.
 These Swordfish and Bell Pepper Kebobs feature the fish alternating with sweet, bell pepper.
 You could use green or red peppers.
 We first made this for a fourth of July event, so we went with red!
 The slightly sweet, crunchy vegetable contrasts beautifully with the fish, which will remain moist if you take care not to over cook.

 The marinade is a simple Garlic-Infused Oil, lemon juice and mustard vinaigrette, with a nice amount of dill.
-Did you know that our garlic-infused oil recipe is Certified Low FODMAP by Monash University?
+Did you know that our garlic-infused oil recipe is safe even during your Elimination phase?
 Check it out.
 It will become a staple for you.

 We offer instructions for both cooking outdoors on a propane or wood-fired grill as well as for cooking indoors on a grill pan.
 If you are cooking indoors, a cast-iron grill pan gives the best results.

 Swordfish & Bell Pepper Kebobs with Lemon Dill Marinade

 These Swordfish & Bell Pepper Kebobs with Lemon Dill Marinade are easy to make and feed a crowd.
 Make sure to buy impeccably fresh fish.

 - 1/2 cup (120 ml) Garlic-Infused Oil, made with olive oil or purchased equivalent

 - 1/4 cup (60 ml) lemon juice

 - 1/4 cup (16 g) finely chopped scallions, green parts only

 - 1 tablespoon dried dill